infinispan-demos/custom-datagrid-openshift/create-cache-permanent/README.md

   --- Got cache, put/get returned: sample-value ---
   ```

-## Verifying that the Cache is permanent
+## Verifying that the Cache is Permanent
+To verify the cache is permanent, scale the Data Grid service down and then up.

-1. Scale the Data Grid stateful set to `0` replicas.
+1. Scale the Data Grid statefulset to `0` replicas.
   ```bash
   $ oc get statefulsets
   NAME               DESIRED   CURRENT   AGE